General info

 Have you come to Brno, because your spouse/partner got a job offer?
 Or runs a business here?

 And now you are wondering what to do with your life here?
 Would you like to get a job, start your own company or perhaps just spend your free time in a meaningful way, meeting other interesting people?
-Start here – we’ve created the Brno Expat Spouse Programme for you and joining the programme is free of charge.
+Start here – we’ve created the Brno Expat Spouse Programme for you.

 We aim to provide spouses of highly qualified expat employees with interesting and fulfilling opportunities that suit their situation in life and enhance their potential.